 5. California State University-Dominguez Hills

 Students at California State University-Dominguez Hills can explore a Master of Arts in Negotiation, Conflict Resolution & Peacebuilding.
 Students will learn how to resolve and manage conflicts as they apply to various situations, including HR, counseling, policy work, litigation, and more.
-Online and on-campus courses are available to complete the master’s program.
-Students can complete the course in as little as two years or in up to five years.
+Online courses are available to complete the master’s program.
+Students can finish the program in less than 2 years (6 semesters to be exact).
+The university also offers an undergraduate program on campus and a post-masters certificate.

 - Tuition Cost per Year: $6738